Stephen W. Kearny: Career

-In 1812 Kearny was commissioned as a First Lieutenant in the War of 1812 in the 13th Infantry Regiment in the U.S. Army.
-On 13 October 1812 during the Battle of Queenston Heights, Kearny and Lieutenant Colonel Winfield Scott led a charge, which took the British position; but the enemy retook it, when the "untrained militiamen" did not reinforce the U.S. Regular's which had taken the objective.
-"Humiliated, Kearny and Scott were forced to surrender;" wounded and prisoners, he and Scott spent several months in captivity before being paroled.
-But this experience would "harden" his prejudice against militias for the rest of his army career.
+In 1812, Kearny was commissioned as a first lieutenant in the War of 1812 in the 13th Infantry Regiment in the U.S. Army.
+On October 13, 1812, during the Battle of Queenston Heights, Kearny and Lieutenant Colonel Winfield Scott led a charge that took the British position, but the British retook it when the "untrained militiamen" did not reinforce the U.S. regulars who had taken the objective.
+"Humiliated, Kearny and Scott were forced to surrender"; wounded and captured, he and Scott spent several months in captivity before being paroled.
+This experience hardened his prejudice against militias for the rest of his army career.
 Kearny was promoted to captain on April 1, 1813.
-After the war, he chose to remain in the US Army and was promoted to brevet major in 1823; major, 1829; and lieutenant colonel, 1833.
-He was assigned to the western frontier under command of Gen. Henry Atkinson, and in 1819 he was a member of the expedition to explore the Yellowstone River in present-day Montana and Wyoming.
+After the war, he chose to remain in the U.S. Army and was promoted to brevet major in 1823; major in 1829; and lieutenant colonel in 1833.
+He was assigned to the western frontier under the command of General Henry Atkinson.
+In 1819, he was a member of the expedition to explore the Yellowstone River in present-day Montana and Wyoming.
 The Yellowstone Expedition of 1819 journeyed only as far as present-day Nebraska, where it established Cantonment Missouri, later renamed Fort Atkinson.
 Kearny was also on the 1825 expedition that reached the mouth of the Yellowstone River.
 During his travels, he kept extensive journals, including his interactions with Native Americans.

 In 1826, Captain Kearny was appointed as the first commander of the new Jefferson Barracks in Missouri south of St. Louis.
-While stationed there, he was often invited to the nearby city, the center of fur trade, economics and politics of the region.
+While stationed there, he was often invited to the nearby city, the center of fur trade, economics, and politics of the region.
 By way of Meriwether Lewis Clark, Sr., he was invited as a guest of William Clark of the Lewis and Clark Expedition.